jtorsvik/jtorsvik/README.md

-Hello, my name is Joakim Torsvik (@jtorsvik).
+# Welcome to the Repository of Joakim Martin Torsvik (@jtorsvik).

+I'm currently working as a data consultant for Sopra Steria AS in Norway within Data Science and Data Engineering.
-At the time of writing I am a student at the University of Sussex in England, studying Data Science MSc.
+I have previously studied Data Science (MSc) at the University of Sussex in England, where I were taught Machine Learning, Natural Language Processing and Image Processing (with more).

-I am very interested in coding and will share some of my work on this GitHub-page.
-Hope you enjoy.
+Please feel free to look around my private repository and let me know if there is anything interesting, *"eye-brow raising"*, or simply logically wrong with my projects.
+Any comments will be met with love! :)

+##Contact information
+Phone: +47 454 67 412
+Work e-mail: Joakim.Torsvik@SopraSteria.com
+Private e-mail: Joakim_Torsvik@Hotmail.com

+##### Kind Regards
+Joakim M. Torsvik